Potomania: Treatment

-This initial 5mmol/L rise is usually sufficient to stabilise the patient's acute neurological deterioration due to cerebral oedema.
+This initial 5 mmol/L rise is usually sufficient to stabilise the patient's acute neurological deterioration due to cerebral oedema.
 Note that it is a rise in osmolality that is the treatment aim rather than Na itself - however for simplicity the Na is used as a measure of the osmolality and the osmolar rise will be roughly twice the Na rise.
 Direct measurement of osmolality would be preferable but the turnaround time in most hospital laboratories is too long to be useful so serum Na is used and therapeutic targets are set against this.

 Patients with potomania are a particularly high risk subgroup for the development of osmotic demyelination syndrome (ODS).
 This is not because of the immediate rise in osmolality due to the hypertonic saline from the redistribution calculated above.
 Rather the treatment can induce a water diuresis as a secondary phenomena.

-However after the initial rise from this mixing of 300mLs of 2.7% saline with the patients blood there is an osmotic load (Na^{+} + Cl^{-}) of 277mOsmol/kg available to the kidneys.
+However, after the initial rise from this mixing of 300mLs of 2.7% saline with the patients blood there is an osmotic load (Na^{+} + Cl^{-}) of 277mOsmol/kg available to the kidneys.
 With this load the patient could then potentially produce a water diuresis of up to 7L (277 / 40).
 This secondary water diuresis (sometimes termed aquaresis) usually happens in the subsequent 24 hours.
-It is this secondary water diuresis that can cause a very rapid rise in serum osmolality, sometimes greater then 2mmol/L/hr which can lead to ODS.
-Physicians treating patients at high risk of ODS should both measure plasma Na every 3-4 hours and also the urine output for at least 24 hours.
-If a brisk diuresis does occur (>2mL urine per kg body weight per hour) prophylactic desmopressin (4mg 8 hourly IV) can be given to limit free water clearance.
-If the patient does overshoot the recommended rise (10mmol/l in 24 hours and 18mmol/l in 48 hours) bolus 5% dextrose in water can be given to bring the Na level back down to target levels.
+It is this secondary water diuresis that can cause a very rapid rise in serum osmolality, sometimes greater than 2 mmol/L/hr which can lead to ODS.
+Physicians treating patients at high risk of ODS should both measure plasma Na every 3–4 hours and also the urine output for at least 24 hours.
+If a brisk diuresis does occur (>2mL urine per kg body weight per hour) prophylactic desmopressin (4 mg 8 hourly IV) can be given to limit free water clearance.
+If the patient does overshoot the recommended rise (10 mmol/l in 24 hours and 18 mmol/l in 48 hours) bolus 5% dextrose in water can be given to bring the Na level back down to target levels.